Moez Masoud: Media and television

 Masoud's media work has included directing, composing, singing, writing and producing songs, documentaries, TV series and films.
 His efforts have attracted much critical acclaim and have contributed to an expansion of dialogue between activists in the Arab world regarding the various critical issues, including the need for formal religious discourse in the Arab region to encompass and attend to nuanced issues presented by the modern world.

-In 2007 Masoud launched his first Arabic television show "Al-Tareeq Al-Sahh" which was a pioneering and hugely successful series across the Middle East.
-The show was hosted by Masoud and was the first ever show on religion in the Arab world to be entirely filmed on location and on the streets.
+In 2007 Masoud launched his first Arabic television show Al-Tareeq Al-Sahh which was a pioneering and successful series across the Middle East.
+The show was hosted by Masoud and was the first show on religion in the Arab world to be entirely filmed on location and on the streets.
 The series addressed poignant and largely taboo issues facing the Muslim world, including drugs, alcohol, gender relations, homosexuality and the roots of terrorism.

 A Revolution Within

-Masoud's 2011 television series was called "Thawra 'ala Al-Nafs" (A Revolution Within), and aired on Egyptian state television for the first time (Masoud - like various influential figures - was banned from appearing on official state TV during Mubarak's reign).
+Masoud's 2011 television series was called Thawra 'ala Al-Nafs (A Revolution Within), and aired on Egyptian state television for the first time (Masoud - like various influential figures - was banned from appearing on official state TV during Mubarak's reign).
 It also aired on CBC, a post-revolution popular Egyptian satellite channel, and as a radio segment on Nogoum FM, Cairo's no. 1 radio station, making it accessible to millions of viewers and listeners across the country.
 Both the TV and radio versions of 'A Revolution Within' continue to receive much critical acclaim.
 Masoud went on to make a sequel of that show the following year titled "Rihlat al Yaqeen" (The Journey to Certitude).

 Khutuwat al-Shaytan

 Starting July 10, 2013, Masoud released his latest show throughout Ramadan.
-The show was named "Khutuwat Al-Shaytan" (Devil's steps), which was predicted to be an exceptional success and therefore was requested by many channels to broadcast.
+The show was named Khutuwat Al-Shaytan (Devil's steps), which was predicted to be a success and therefore was requested by many channels to broadcast.
 The rights went to five channels such as Abu Dhabi Al Oula, Al Emirat, CBC, CBC+2, alongside the broadcast on Nogoum FM, considered the most popular station in Egyptian radio.
 "Khutuwat Al-Shaytan" was ranked as one of the top 10 most viewed series in Ramadan that year.
 Masoud also aired a sequel of "Khutuwat Al-Shaytan" in Ramadan 2014 which was also popularly received and aired on MBC 1.

 Music

-Masoud has produced, composed and co-written many 'hit' songs in the last decade, including most recently in 2016, the single "Ya Rehla" featuring Amir Eid.
+Masoud has produced, composed and co-written many hit songs in the last decade, including most recently in 2016, the single "Ya Rehla" featuring Amir Eid.
 Masoud's previous songs have included the extremely popular "Tetgawezeeni", performed by Hani Adel, "Al-Tareeq Al-Sahh", performed by Mahmoud El Esseily as well as publicly composing and performing his own personal rendition of "Qad Kafani", a famous poem written by Imam al Haddad.